exilef/simple-cluster/README.md

 i.e. for which jobs are managed by the tools qsub and qstat.

-Based upon [Simple cluster jobs framework](http://lizier.me/joseph/software/simplecluster/) by J. Lizier, modified to only use bash and not to depend on ksh.
+Based upon [Simple cluster jobs framework](http://lizier.me/joseph/software/simplecluster/) by [https://github.com/jlizier](J. Lizier), modified to only use bash and not to depend on ksh.
 Additionally provides more flexible parameter expansion.

 This framework uses Java-style properties files for passing parameters